bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 You should now see a *blank* page without Javascript error on http://localhost:5000/dev/.

-If you are really in a hurry to see some stuff on the page, give your application a template:
+If you are really in a hurry to see some stuff on page, give your application a template:
 ```
 //main.js
 Application.setup({